phenomismatch/Bird_Phenology/README.md

     * `1-process-ebird-data.R` - process eBird data
     * `1b-query-ebird.R` - query eBird data from database (replaces `1-import-ebird-data.R`)
     * `2-logit-cubic/` - scripts to fit logit-cubic to get bird arrival for each species-cell-year - each species run as separate job on HPC cluster
+      * `2-master-submit.sh` - script to be run on HPC cluster to submit all logit cubic jobs
       * `2-create-batch-scripts.sh` - script to create scripts (`<Genus_species>.sh`) for HPC job submission
-      * `2-master-submit.sh` - script to be run on HPC cluster to submit all jobs
       * `2-<Genus_species>.sh` - scripts to submit jobs for each species (153 scripts, one for each species); run with `2-master-submit.sh`
       * `2-logit-cubic.R` - R script that takes species argument (sourced by HPC scripts)
     * `3-ICAR-model.R` - fit arrival dates using ICAR model to derive arrival date estimates